g1eny0ung/hugo-theme-dream/docs/params-configurations.md

 If you have embedded twitter components generated from <https://publish.twitter.com/>, please set this param to `true` for better performance.

 After setting this, you can safely remove the async script in the generated code.

+### reversePostAndAside = true

+Reverse the position of the post content and its aside.

 ## Advanced